tonybka/build-quorum-nodes/README.md

 ## C. Notices

+1\.
+First thing need to do with new server: *sudo apt-get update*

+2\.
 Change ips list on s2-configs.sh before start running your script